npham014/rshell/README.md

 ###Bugs Involving Test:

 -Strange punctuation e.g. ' causes crash
+.
 -Unable to go up directories.
-Not sure how to implement this -Testing with connectors only runs the first in the chain
+Not sure how to implement this.
+-Testing with connectors only runs the first in the chain.

+###Bugs with Precedence:
+-Parenthesis were not properly determining the success between connectors and caused instability involving certain chains of commands.
+They have been ommitted from this stable version.